Thumbnail image

 The Berkeley AI Hub (Sponsor)

-The AI/automation team was focused on implementing agentic workflows, AI-driven tools meant to automate repetitive tasks and enhance productivity.
-A key goal behind this initiative was to see whether staff could realistically use these workflows to streamline their existing processes.
+The AI/automation team was focused on implementing agentic workflows to automate repetitive tasks.
+A key goal behind this initiative was to see whether staff could realistically use Rivers existing agentic workflow to streamline their existing process.

 Berkeley IT champions a human-centered AI approach.
 Their priority was to ensure that River AI was not just technically proficient, but also usable, trustworthy, and valuable for the staff.
-They wanted to highlight that user research for AI integration from the start was essential.
+They wanted to show why user research for AI integration from the start was essential.

-We also noted gaps in campus IT support and tool effectiveness.
-After 21+ interviews and 800+ survey responses, I had hundreds of data points.
-To synthesize them, I used affinity mapping, a key step that turned scattered quotes into three core, evidence-based pain points that shaped the project.
+After conducting 21+ interviews and a mixed-methods study with 800+ survey responses, I had hundreds of data points.
+To synthesize them, I used affinity mapping, a key step that turned scattered data into three core, evidence-based thematic insights that shaped the report.

-A Need for Better Guidance on Effective Prompting
+A Need for Better Guidance on Effective AI Prompting

-While staff were eager to use the tool, many struggled to prompt it effectively.
-Questions like “What phrasing works best?”, “What are the tool’s limitations?”, and “How are others using it successfully?” were common.
-This wasn’t a fringe issue, 68% of survey respondents said they needed clearer guidance and examples to improve their results.
+Staff were eager to use the tool, but many struggled to prompt it effectively.
+Questions like “What phrasing works best?” and “How are others using it?” were common, with 68% of survey respondents saying they needed clearer guidance and examples.

-Another key insight I gathered from user interviews was that staff wanted to offload repetitive tasks to AI but faced barriers due to the tool’s complex, technical automation features.
-Designed for technical users, the interface prevented 52% of staff—who wanted automation—from effectively using it.
+Another key insight I gathered was that staff wanted to offload repetitive tasks to AI but faced barriers due to the tool’s complex, technical automation features.
+The interface prevented 52% of staff, who were interested in automation, from effectively using it.

 Users were uncertain about how their data was handled due to unclear communication around privacy and security.
 This lack of transparency led staff to avoid using River AI for sensitive student or administrative tasks.
 Addressing this requires visible safeguards and clearer, more transparent communication to rebuild trust.